nhsconnect/visitor-and-migrants/pages/foundations/foundations_use_case_chargeable_status_indicator.md

 ---
-title: Visitors & Migrants Chargeable-Status Indicator
+title: Visitors and Migrants Chargeable-Status Indicator
 keywords: nhsnumber, chargeable-status
 tags: [foundations,use_case]
 sidebar: foundations_sidebar
 permalink: foundations_use_case_chargeable_status_indicator.html
-summary: "Use case to search for and read an overseas visitors & migrants chargeable status indicator."
+summary: "Use case to search for and read an overseas Visitors and Migrants chargeable status indicator."
 ---

 ## Prerequisites ##